 - Metronidazole has been shown to cause cancer in mice and rats with long-term use.
 Talk with the doctor.

-- It is used to treat GI (gastrointestinal) ulcers caused by infection.
+- It is used to treat a certain type of infection (H. pylori) that causes GI (gastrointestinal) ulcers.

 - If you have any of these health problems: Kidney disease or liver disease.

 - If you have taken disulfiram within the past 2 weeks.